ssoulless/RoRmaily/README.md

 ## Development state

-MailyHerald is relatively young piece of software and  it has been deployed only to few production environments.
+RoRmaily is relatively young piece of software and  it has been deployed only to few production environments.

 If you decide to use it, please tell us what you think about it, post some issues on GitHub etc. We're waiting for your feedback.